BurntSushi/termcolor/README.md

 ripgrep (rg)
 ------------
-rg combines the usability of the silver search with the raw speed of grep.
+ripgrep combines the usability of the silver searcher with the raw speed of grep.